Updated April 26, 2025

 False positives, where security tools incorrectly identify a vulnerability or risk, can be a common issue in security testing.
 Dealing with false positives effectively is essential to maintain developer trust in security testing results.

-To address this challenge, it is important to establish a process to review and triage security findings.
+To address this challenge, it is important to establish a process for reviewing and triaging security findings.
 This process should involve both development and security teams to ensure that findings are thoroughly evaluated.
-By having a clear and well-defined process, organizations can differentiate between false positives and valid vulnerabilities, allowing them to focus their efforts on addressing real security risks.
+By having a clear and well-defined process, organizations can differentiate between false positives and valid vulnerabilities, allowing them to focus on addressing real security risks.

 Regular communication between development and security teams is crucial in resolving false positives efficiently.
 By maintaining an open line of communication, developers can provide valuable insights into the context and functionality of the code, helping security teams make more accurate assessments.
 Likewise, security teams can educate developers on the specific criteria used to identify vulnerabilities, reducing the occurrence of false positives.